hippie68/ps4-pkg-manager/README.md

 Feature requests and bug reports: https://github.com/hippie68/ps4-pkg-manager/issues

 I would like to make this project a community project where everyone can participate in.
 You want to write a useful Java class?
 Let me know and I will add you to the list of collaborators.

 You should be able to set up the project in your favorite Java IDE by adding the only dependency SWT (https://www.eclipse.org/swt/) as an external library.
-To make this easier, I have created the script `download_swt.sh` which automatically downloads, extracts, and unsigns swt.jar files for all supported platforms.
+To make this easier, I have created the script `download_swt.sh` which automatically downloads, extracts, and unsigns required files for all supported platforms.
+For example, to add SWT to an IntelliJ IDEA project after running the script with the command-line argument `linux`, go to "File - Project Structure - Project Settings - Libraries - "+" - Java" and select the newly created `linux` subdirectory.
+This will make available both SWT and its Javadocs.

 To compile the project into a .jar file, have a look at the file `build.sh`.
 If it is necessary, we could try to change it from Bash to sh.

 The project is in dire need of supporters that use macOS.
 I don't have a Mac, so I don't know if the program in its current state works well and looks good on macOS.
 If you want to provide feedback or to become a maintainer, that would be much appreciated!